JosiahCraw/Git-Selector/README.md

 ## 4. TODO
 :negative_squared_cross_mark: Use paging on GitLab API to make projects and groups load in gradually and not limit to first 100 projects

-:white_large_square: Add preferences
+:pencil2: Add preferences

-:white_large_square: Allow users to clear selections
+:pencil2: Allow users to clear selections

-:white_large_square: Test on MacOS
+:pencil2: Test on MacOS

-:white_large_square: Test on Windows
+:pencil2: Test on Windows

-:white_large_square: Add Branch support
+:pencil2: Add Branch support

-:white_large_square: Make the comments centrally available
+:pencil2: Make the comments centrally available

-:white_large_square: Automatically build executables
+:pencil2: Automatically build executables

-:white_large_square: Create unit tests
+:pencil2: Create unit tests

+Get it, penciled in, I crack myself up :laughing:

+Yes I just discovered emojis in BitBucket that why there are so many

 <a name="author"></a>